 Besides the ever-so-annoying belly fat, there’s also a much more “invisible” — but just as harmful — kind of fat: one that sits around our internal organs.
 What causes this, and is it possible to get rid of it?
 A new study has some answers.

 For one thing, we need get off our tushies, and pronto!
-Sedentary time correlates directly with how much fat we build around our organs, according to the new study, which was published in the journal Obesity.
+Sedentary time correlates directly with how much fat we build around our organs, according to the

 For another, we need to exercise.
 The research shows that sitting has an even more harmful effect for those who don’t work out enough.